Professional Headshot Backgrounds: Colors, Types, and What Works in 2026 — Photography Shark

 • Clean and uncluttered.
 Texture, brick, or busy outdoor backgrounds add noise that reads as visual chaos at thumbnail scale.

 Best LinkedIn background categories: white, cream, light gray, warm gray, soft blue.
+LinkedIn also compresses heavily, so clean backgrounds that survive compression outperform textured or gradient options.

-Executive & Legal
+Executive and Legal

 Executive headshots emphasize stability and authority.
 Implications: